Tutorial: Configure SAML-based single sign-on for an application with Azure Active Directory

 Select a single sign-on mode

-After an application is added to your Azure AD tenant, you're ready to configure single sign-on for the application.
+After you've added an application to your Azure AD tenant, you're ready to configure single sign-on for the application.

 To open the single sign-on settings:

-In the Azure portal, on the left navigation panel, click Azure Active Directory.
+In the Azure portal, on the left navigation panel, select Azure Active Directory.

-In the Azure Active Directory blade, click Enterprise applications.
-The All applications blade opens to show a random sample of the applications in your Azure AD tenant.
+Under Manage in the Azure Active Directory navigation panel that appears, select Enterprise applications.
+A random sample of the applications in your Azure AD tenant appears.

-In the Application Type menu, select All applications, and click Apply.
+In the Application Type menu, select All applications, and then select Apply.

 Enter the name of the application for which you want to configure single sign-on.
-Choose your own application, or enter GitHub-test to configure the application you added in the add application quickstart.
+For example, you can enter GitHub-test to configure the application you added in the add application quickstart.

 To configure the domain and URLs: